-- Partition mode: Each camera can be allocated it's own recording space on a storage device (HDD). - Group mode: Groups of cameras can each be allocated recording space on a storage device.
+- Quota mode: Each camera can be allocated its own storage space for recordings and pictures on a storage device (HDD). - Group mode: Groups of cameras can each be allocated recording space on a storage device.
 Configuring the HDD for Group recording mode requires an NVR reboot.
 You must have at least two HDDs (including internal and NAS/IP San HDDS added to the system) to configure Group mode.